-The Team works with governments and civil society to design laws, policies, programmes and measures needed to ensure that Council of Europe standards are effectively implemented and truly benefit Roma and Travellers.
-The work of the Team is based on strategic orientations agreed by the Committee of Ministers and underlined in the Thematic Action Plan on the Inclusion of Roma and Travellers (2016-2019) focusing on the following three priorities, supported by a set of accompanying measures:
+The Team supports member states’ governments in the design and implementation of laws, policies, programmes and measures so as to ensure that Council of Europe human rights standards are effectively implemented and truly benefit Roma and Travellers.
+Activities are based on strategic orientations agreed by the Committee of Ministers and set out in the Council of Europe Strategic Action Plan for Roma and Traveller Inclusion (2020‑2025) which focuses on the following priorities:

 - combat anti-Gypsyism and discrimination and support real and effective equality;